 Make sure you always stick to the pre-defined and proper feeds and speed while working with your valuable machined parts.
 We don’t want things to go wrong, right?

-The correct way handle your finishing machine is to increase the Surface Feet per Minute (SFM) and reduce the Inch per Revolution (IPR).
+The correct way to handle your finishing machining is to increase the Surface Feet per Minute (SFM) and reduce the Inch per Revolution (IPR).
 The former helps reduce the Built-up Edge (BUE) that aids to a prolonged tool life, whereas the latter is to prolong insert life.